 If the previous solutions don’t work to fix your iPhone’s flashlight, the next step is to restart your iPhone.

-1. Simply hold down the Sleep/Wake button and Volume Down until the options appear.
+1. Press and hold down the Sleep/Wake and Volume Down buttons until the options appear.

 3. After a few seconds, press the side button to turn it back on.